Frequently Asked Questions

 - Are the language modules open to postgraduate students?

 Yes.
 All modules are open to postgraduate students but not as credit-bearing options.
-You are expected to complete assignments and take the tests and will receive an attendance certificate listing your grade on successful completion of the module
+You are expected to complete assignments and take the tests and will receive a certificate listing your grade on successful completion of the module.

 - My application is 'pending'.
 What does that mean?

-It means that either we haven't had a chance to process applications for your class or that the class is full but we don't want to reject you as a place may become available soon.
+It means that either we haven't had a chance to process applications for your class or that the class is full but we don't want to reject you as a place may become available if somebody drops out.
+If you do not wish to remain on the waiting list, please cancel your application.

 - What are the chances of getting a place on the module of my choice?

 We offer a considerable number of classes throughout the week, with parallel courses available for most languages.
 However, it is not possible to guarantee every student a place in the module of their choice.
 We will inform you by email whether you have been successful in securing a place.
-You may only register for one class at a time, but if you have not been successful in obtaining a place on a module you may register for another class.
-Modules with open places may remain open for registration after the official registration period ends.
+You can only take one course per year, but can initially apply for two courses, indicating 1st and 2nd choice.
+(Please note that it will not always be possible to secure a place on the preferred course.)

 Places are allocated on a first-come, first-served basis but please note that you cannot apply until you have your URN and can log in to your university e-mail account.